OpenPrinting/openprinting.github.io/_posts/2025-11-20-OpenPrinting News - Google Summer of Code 2025 - Our most successful one.md

 > and at the end getting a very simple implementation with the singledispatch apis from the functools standard library.
 I'll soon write a blog post elaborating this, as this goes into the fundamental concepts of object oriented programming

 His work you find in the "libcups3" branch of [his copy of the pycups repository](https://github.com/soumyaDghosh/pycups).

+And his [final report](https://soumyadghosh.github.io/website/interns/gsoc-2025/gsoc-final-submission) ends with the words:

+> So, take up cups and Stay caffeinated! ☕ Cheers Till!

 <BR>